1 – Schedule SOME Time For Your Kids To Go Camping:

 Summertime.
-The weather is warmer, the grass is growing, the flowers are blooming.
-It’s a time for everyone to get outside, to smell the fresh air, to enjoy life after the past 7 months of school and cold weather.
+The weather is warmer; the grass is growing, and the flowers bloom.
+It’s a time for everyone to get outside, smell the fresh air, to enjoy life after the past 7 months of school and cold weather.

 Summertime should include some summer camp.
-It can be any kind of summer camp – a science camp at the local elementary school, an art camp at the Y, a week away at a camp on a lake in Maine.
-Whatever is the right kind of camp for your kid.
+It can be any summer camp – a science camp at the local elementary school, an art camp at the Y, a week away at a camp on a lake in Maine.
+What is the right kind of camp for your kid?

 The key word here is SOME camp.
-It is essential that kids have down time for proper development.
-They need to have time to entertain themselves, to be dreamy or adventurous or whatever makes their hearts sing.
+Kids must have downtime for proper development.
+They need time to entertain themselves, to be dreamy or adventurous, or whatever makes their hearts sing.

 So schedule them SOME camp but also schedule them some free time.
-One of my clients has her kids go to camp every other week in June and July and then leaves much of August free for downtime and family activity.
+One of my clients has her kids go camping every other week in June and July, leaving much of August free for downtime and family activity.

 You have a TON to do.
 A TON.
-Every day is packed with chores and errands and work and having the kids under foot all summer makes those things difficult to accomplish.
+Every day is packed with chores, errands, and work, and having the kids underfoot all summer makes those things difficult to accomplish.

 So let yourself off the hook.
-Choose some chores and errands that can be let go a bit this summer.
-Like keeping the house super clean or super involved family dinners.
-Tidy up when you have some down time and get the kids to help.
-For dinners use your grill!
-Grill some meat or fish, make a salad, pop some vegies in the steamer and you are done.
+Choose some chores and errands that can be let go this summer, like keeping the house clean or being involved in family dinners.
+Tidy up when you have some downtime and get the kids to help; for dinners, use your grill!
+Grill some meat or fish, make a salad, pop some veggies in the steamer, and you are done.

-Of course there are some things that can’t be put off.
+Of course, some things can’t be put off.
 Schedule some time every day, or every other day, to get these things done.
-Choose a time that you know will work for you: first thing in the morning when everyone is slow to rise, after lunch when people are lazing, after dinner when the kids are running around outside with the neighbors.
-Pick a time and put it on your calendar and get those things done!
+Choose a time you know will work for you: first thing in the morning when everyone is slow to rise, after lunch when people are lazing, and after dinner when the kids are running around with the neighbors.

 And don’t forget that your kids can HELP with these things.
 Your child can do the dishes or the laundry or clean their rooms.
 And the kids can go on errands with you and learn a thing or two about how the world works.
 Don’t be afraid to get your kids working.
 It’s good for them.